 Fully anonymous signatures would allow spending the same funds many times which, of course, is incompatible with any payment system’s principles.
 The problem can be fixed as follows.

 A ring signature is actually a class of crypto-algorithms with different features.
 The one CryptoNote uses is the modified version of the “Traceable ring signature” .
-In
+In fact we transformed traceability into linkability.
+This property restricts a signer’s anonymity as follows: if he creates more than one ring signature using the same private key (the set of foreign public keys is irrelevant), these signatures will be linked together which indicates a double-spending attempt.

-Key image via
+Key image via one-way function

 All users keep the list of the used key images (compared with the history of all valid transactions it requires an insignificant amount of storage) and immediately reject any new ring signature with a duplicate key image.
 It will not identify the misbehaving user, but it does prevent any double-spending attempts, caused by malicious intentions or software errors.